 Tina: If I had to look into my comms crystal ball (!), I’d have to say digital will be more of a focus in terms of channel prioritisation.
 A pension strategy that is integrated with a mobile app featuring the employee’s personal plan - that’s linked to market rates - would be ideal.
 It would enable employees to keep up-to-date with the potential monetary value of their pension in real-time.

 For the short-term though, we’ll definitely see better and more accurate modellers for future planning; with more of a focus on the flexible choices on how to take your retirement fund.
 Now, that would definitely engage employees and increase productivity!

 Tina: Telefónica!
-The company has a very clear, concise and relevant, pension comms strategy; allowing employees to keep up-to-date with the constant changes and company news.
+The company has a very clear, concise and relevant, pension communications strategy; allowing employees to keep up-to-date with the constant changes and company news.
 Sainsbury’s is also making waves in terms of tailoring messaging to its workforce.
 Their pension site is nicely branded and very easy to understand.